americasgarcia/Client-ServerDevelopment/README.md

 Computer scientists build systems that turn data into useful tools.
 In this project, I created a dashboard that allows users to quickly filter and view animal shelter data instead of manually sorting through records.
 For a company like Grazioso Salvare, this kind of system improves efficiency and supports better decision-making.
 It shows how well-structured code and databases can directly impact how an organization operates.
-This project helped me see how technical design choices affect real-world usability — not just whether the code runs, but whether it’s practical and helpful.
+This project helped me see how technical design choices affect real-world usability, not just whether the code runs, but whether it’s practical and helpful.